 Google My Business

-Google My Business is a free and easy-to-use tool for managing your company’s online presence across Google, including Search and Maps.
+Google Business Profile (formerly Google My Business) is a free and easy-to-use tool for managing your company’s online presence across Google, including Search and Maps.

 By verifying and editing your business information, Google My Business helps customers find you and optimizes your listing across all of Google’s multiple search networks.